sajjadGG/book-python/basics/files/access.rst

 * Filename: file_access_error.py
 * Complexity: easy
 * Lines of code to write: 5 lines
-* Estimated time of completion: 2 min
+* Estimated time: 2 min

 English:
     #.
 Using ``input()`` ask user for a file path